FamilySearch/gedcomx-rs/specifications/rs-specification.md

 Note that [RFC 5988](http://tools.ietf.org/html/rfc5988) declares link relation types to be Uniform Resource Identifiers.
 In conformance to that specification, all link relation types are declared to be relative to the `http://gedcomx.org/links/` base URI.
-As such, the use of these link relations in an application state that defined outside the scope of this specification SHOULD use the absolute URI, e.g. "http://gedcomx.org/links/person".
+As such, the use of these link relations in an application state that is defined outside the scope of this specification SHOULD use the absolute URI, e.g. `http://gedcomx.org/links/person`.

 <a name="uri-template-vars"/>